Greek Expeditionary Force (Korea): RHAF Transport Flight

+Colonel Ioannes Daskalopoulos receives the Greek war flag of the expeditionary corps from King Paul on the 14th of November 1950 at 11:00 EEST, before departing for Korea.

 The seven C-47s of 13th Flight, with 67 Air Force officers and personnel, departed from Elefsis air base at 08:30 on November 11, 1950.
 They belonged to the 355 Transport Squadron, known for its participation in the recent civil war.
 The majority of the officers and NCOs of this first mission were experienced airmen, being veterans of the Mediterranean and Middle East Theatre of World War II and the Greek Civil War.

 On December 1, 1950, they arrived in Japan and immediately attached to the 21st Troop Carrier Sqn. (later renamed 6461 TC Sqn.) of the 374th Wing, United States Air Force, based initially at Daegu, helping at the Battle of Chosin Reservoir.

 From May 14, 1951, the flight was based at Kimpo air base where it remained until May 23, 1955.
 During its time in Korea, the Greek Flight carried out 2,916 missions, comprising air evacuations, the transport of personnel and prisoners, drops of supplies and ammunition, the replenishment of allied bases and the collection of operational information.
 In total, its planes carried 70,568 passengers, including 9,243 wounded.
 It logged 13,777 flight hours.
 Losses included 12 officers and NCOs and two C-47s.